argrelay/argrelay/docs/dev_notes/code_style.md

     Until number of dirs in the list is excessively large, it is just simpler.

-    Where should "one of the response handlers" be placed anyway?
+    Where should "one of the client response handlers" be placed anyway?
     *   `./handler/response/`
     *   `./response/handler/`